 August: Journal Two

 Unfortunately, I haven’t been able to track down a cloning machine.

-If I had a cloning machine, I could have one clone that cooks healthy and nutritious meals, one that works my day job, one that spends time with my children, and one that writes.
-One would also sit in the corner all day and deal with laundry AKA Mount Washington; which, if successfully navigated, would earn the gold star for being the Most Valued Clone.
+If I had a cloning machine, I could have one clone that cooks healthy and nutritious meals, one that works my day job, one that spends time with my children and one that writes.
+One would also sit in the corner all day and deal with laundry aka Mt Washington, which, if successfully navigated, would earn the gold star for being the Most Valued Clone.
 Ignoring all of the sci-fi I’ve read about how cloning inevitably ends in drama of epic, and usually very creepy proportions, I still like the idea.

-The first step was been being completely honest with myself about how I spend my free time.
-Loitering around Facebook and giggling at photos of cats is not a good use of time, nor is watching the sort of TV that makes my brain seep out of my ears.
-While this prioritisation freed up some time, however, this was not as much as I would like.
+The first step was being completely honest with myself about how I spend my free time.
+Loitering around Facebook and giggling at photos of cats is not a good use of time nor is watching the sort of TV that makes my brain seep out of my ears.
+While this prioritisation freed up some time, this was not as much as I would like.

 Eventually, my thoughts meander off.
 Before I know it, it’s my stop and I have unpicked an editorial knot or named a character.
-In the case of one bus trip, I had plotted an entire story which I was then able to draft over a weekend.
-Using these little slivers of time have been fundamental to making progress, as now, when I sit at my computer, I know exactly what I want to write.
+In the case of one bus trip, I had plotted an entire story that I was then able to draft over a weekend.
+Using these little slivers of time has been fundamental to making progress as now, when I sit at my computer, I know exactly what I want to write.
 The staring at a white screen to typing ratio is better, and I am producing more in the time that I have.
-This is especially important as I work toward the goal Renee and I have set: a complete manuscript to her by the middle of September.
+This is especially important as I work towards the goal Renée and I have set: a complete manuscript to her by the middle of September.